Val Sweeting: Career

 The Einarson rink had a slow start to the 2021–22 season, failing to win any of their first five tour events.
 Their best finish came at the 2021 Sherwood Park Women's Curling Classic where they lost in the final to Tracy Fleury.
 The team reached the quarterfinals of the 2021 Masters, however, then missed the playoffs at the 2021 National.
 At the 2021 Canadian Olympic Curling Trials, the team went through the round robin with a 4–4 record.
 This earned them a spot in the first tiebreaker, where they defeated Casey Scheidegger 8–6.
 They then faced Krista McCarville in the second tiebreaker, where they lost 4–3 and were eliminated.
 The team's next event was the 2022 Scotties Tournament of Hearts in Thunder Bay, Ontario.
 Through the round robin, the defending Scotties champions posted a perfect 8–0 record, earning a spot in the playoffs.
 They then lost in the seeding round to New Brunswick's Andrea Crawford, meaning they would have to win three straight games to defend their championship title.
 In the playoffs, the team won the 3 vs. 4 page playoff against Team Fleury and then defeated New Brunswick's Crawford in the semifinal to reach the Scotties final where they would face Northern Ontario's McCarville rink.
 After controlling the entire game, Team Einarson sealed the victory with a steal of one in the tenth end.
 With the win, they became just the fourth team to win three consecutive Scotties titles.
 They then went on to represent Canada at the 2022 World Women's Curling Championship, where they fared much better than in 2021.
 The team finished the round robin tied for second place with a 9–3 record, however, due to their draw shot challenge, finished third overall.
 This placed them in the qualification game where they defeated Denmark's Madeleine Dupont to advance to the semifinal.
 There, they took on South Korea's Kim Eun-jung.
 After taking control in the seventh end, South Korea stole the ninth and tenth ends to hand the Canadian team a 9–6 loss.
 They were able to rebound in the bronze medal game with an 8–7 victory over Sweden's Anna Hasselborg.
 Team Einarson wrapped up their season at the final two Slams of the season.
 At the 2022 Players' Championship, they made it all the way to the final where they were defeated by the Hasselborg rink.
-At the 2022 Champions Cup, the team secured their fourth Grand Slam title as a foursome with a 10–6 victory over Gim Eun-ji.
+At the 2022 Champions Cup, the team secured their third Grand Slam title as a foursome with a 10–6 victory over Gim Eun-ji.